- What Causes ADHD?

-It is one of the most common mental conditions that affect children and teens, and although the most obvious symptoms may subside with age, rarely does it simply go away once adulthood sets in.
-Rather, the symptoms and coping mechanisms change depending on the age of the person diagnosed.
+It is one of the most common mental conditions that affect children and teens.
+Although the most obvious symptoms may subside with age, rarely does it simply go away once adulthood sets in.
+Rather, symptoms and coping mechanisms change depending on the age of the person diagnosed.

 ADHD in Children

-Because children do not have have years upon years of practice when it comes to social norms and interactions, their ADHD-related behaviors are typically more pronounced—and often thought of as “acting out”.
-In fact, the discovery of ADHD in most children is due to a noticeable difficulty responding to discipline in both home and school life.
+Because children do not have have years upon years of practice when it comes to social norms and interactions, their ADHD-related behaviors are typically more pronounced.
+Some adults may think of these moments as just children “acting out”.
+In fact, the discovery of ADHD in most children is due to following up on noticeable difficulties responding to discipline in both home and school life.

 ADHD in Adults

-Adults with ADHD will usually have a better grasp of social skills and acceptable behaviors; but they will still have trouble focusing.
+Adults with ADHD will usually have a better grasp of social skills and acceptable behaviors, but they will still have trouble focusing.
 ADHD in adults is marked by difficulties when it comes to organization and time management, which can lead to trouble setting and achieving goals, as well as maintaining a job or important relationships.

 How Does ADHD Affect Sleep?

-The relationship between ADHD and sleep has never really been completely understood, and even experts cannot unanimously agree if ADHD leads to more sleep disturbances or if sleep disturbances contribute to the development of ADHD.
+The relationship between ADHD and sleep has never really been completely understood.
+Even experts cannot unanimously agree if ADHD leads to more sleep disturbances or if sleep disturbances contribute to the development of ADHD.

-Trouble Falling Asleep at Bedtime
+1. Trouble Falling Asleep at “Normal” Bedtime Hours

-Tossing and Turning All Night
+2. Tossing and Turning All Night

 To make matters more difficult, common co-existing disorders such as anxiety and depression also lead to sleep disorders.
 This can make prescribing the proper medication and treatment almost feel like a trial and error process.

-Difficulty Getting out of Bed in the Morning
+3. Difficulty Getting out of Bed in the Morning

 This doesn’t really need an extensive explanation.
 Poor sleep makes for a poor awakenings.
 When people sleep later than they should and don’t adjust their waking time, they will find it difficult to get out of bed.
 This likely accounts for the feeling of tiredness and daytime sleepiness most people with ADHD feel throughout the day.

-Repeat this enough times and a circadian rhythm sleep disorder (CRSD) may develop; usually in the form of delayed sleep-phase disorder.
+Repeat this enough times and a circadian rhythm sleep disorder (CRSD) may develop, usually in the form of delayed sleep-phase disorder.
 Simply put, this is characterized by sleeping and waking later than a person should—based on one’s work, school and social schedule.

-Sudden and Intrusive Sleeping
+4. Sudden and Intrusive Sleeping

 Intrusive sleep in severe cases can be akin to what most people think of as narcolepsy.
-Indeed, it’s often the common misdiagnosis; partly due to the fact that there are not very many studies about this, as the conditions needed to induce intrusive sleeping in people with ADHD are hard to replicate in a controlled environment.
+In fact, it’s a common misdiagnosis.
+This is partly due to the fact that there are not very many studies about this, as the conditions needed to induce intrusive sleeping in people with ADHD are hard to replicate in a controlled environment.

 No matter what the sleep problem is, the first answer to this question will always be to improve your sleep habits and make positive adjustments to your sleep hygiene.

-Minimize Possible Sleep Distractions in the Bedroom
+1. Minimize Possible Sleep Distractions in the Bedroom

-Keep a Regular Bedtime Routine
+2. Keep a Regular Bedtime Routine

-A bedtime routine that’s designed to help you or your child wind down is not only relaxing, but also a good way to train the body to expect sleep at a certain time.
+A bedtime regimen that’s designed to help you or your child wind down is not only relaxing, but also a good way to train the body to expect sleep at a certain time.
 This cuts down on bedtime resistance and helps the mind prepare for sleep way before you even step into the bedroom.

-Exercise During the Day
+3. Exercise During the Day

-Physical activity may aid in dissipating restless feelings and hyperactive tendencies; it gives people with ADHD something to do with energy that would otherwise be spent on potentially unwanted behavior.
+Physical activity may aid in dissipating restless feelings and hyperactive tendencies.
+It gives people with ADHD something to do with energy that would otherwise be spent on potentially unwanted behavior.
 It may also make you both more productive and more tired, reducing that wide awake feeling that sets in during nighttime.

 If it’s in the form of lessons in something that you are very interested in—like dancing or self defense, for example—it can even help you practice alertness, discipline and focus.
 However, if more strenuous exercise is involved—aerobics, running, and the like—it may be best to schedule it sometime during the day.
 Light stretches and yoga can be included in your bedtime routine.

-Regulate Intake of Food and Drinks
+4. Regulate Intake of Food and Drinks

 This is another point that needs no extensive explanation.
-Stimulant like caffeine, nicotine and sugar keep you up, so avoid them as much as possible after dark.
-Even alcohol should be avoided; alcohol may help you fall asleep, but sleep disruptions will keep you from achieving a truly restful slumber.
+As mentioned above, stimulants like caffeine and sugar keep you up—so avoid them as much as possible after dark.
+Alcohol may help you fall asleep, but sleep disruptions will keep you from achieving a truly restful slumber.

-Consult a Doctor and Get an Official Diagnosis
+5. Consult a Doctor and Get an Official Diagnosis

-So you’ve supercharged your sleep habits and you’re having trouble sleeping.
+So you’re dealing with an officially diagnosed case of ADHD and you’re having trouble sleeping.
 What now?
 You may find that you need to undo more bad habits that you thought you did.
-You may find that ADHD is not the problem after all.
 Or, you may find that you’ve been doing everything right all along.
 Whatever the case may be, talking to a someone that knows what they’re doing is always better than self-medicating.

-To that end, it’s worth mentioning that ADHD is typically treated with prescription drugs—often stimulant medication which do not cure the disorder, but merely control it.
-These stimulants may cause of worsen sleep problems; which is why many people—especially parents of children with ADHD—opt to go with behavioral therapy and other alternate treatments instead.
+To that end, it’s worth mentioning that ADHD is typically treated with prescription drugs.
+These are often stimulant medications which do not cure the disorder, but merely control it.
+They may cause or worsen sleep problems, which is why many people opt to go with behavioral therapy and other alternate treatments instead.